banveet-johal/EV3-PID_Line_Follower_Robot/README.md

 # EV3-PID_Line_Follower_C

- Line-Tracking Robot designed using PID algorithm to perform the following: (Used Lego EV3 Mindstorms Parts and programmed in C language )
+ Line-Tracking Robot designed with PID algorithm to perform the following: (Used Lego EV3 Mindstorms Parts and programmed in C language.)

   a) Track the simple line given an initial position using right edge of the line.